telefonicaid/iotagent-node-lib/doc/api.md

 #### MQTT

-The device should publish information in the following topic.
+The device should publish the result of the command in the following topic.

 ```
 /<iotagent-protocol>/<apiKey>/<deviceId>/cmdexe